-6 Schedule 1 of the Environmental Assessment of Plans and Programmes Regulations 2004.
+&lt;sup>4 Schedule 1 of the Environmental Assessment of Plans and Programmes Regulations 2004.

-- 85. Neither options are located within close proximity of designated wildlife sites and there are no particular biodiversity features of note on either site. - 86.
-BNDP04 is a greenfield site, currently agricultural land.
-Hedgerows at the site boundaries, and patch of trees in the north-east part of the site are likely to hold biodiversity values, the impact on these is uncertain.
+- 77. BNDP04 is a greenfield site, currently agricultural land.
+Hedgerows at the site boundaries, and patch of trees in the north-east part of the site are likely to hold biodiversity values and should be retained where possible.
 The site is located adjacent a strip of priority habitat, broadleaf deciduous woodland, which is situated on the other side of St Margaret's Road.
-There could be an opportunity to improve ecological connectivity to this. - 87.
+There could be an opportunity to improve ecological connectivity to this. - 78.
 Part of the development for option 2, BNDP03, is located within a National Habitat Network Enhancement Zone 2, where opportunities to support habitat creation and enhance ecological links to corridors should be explored.
-This is an opportunity, as currently the land is overgrown and the potential of it is not being realised. - 88.
+This is an opportunity, as currently the land is overgrown and the potential of it is not being realised. - 79.
 Overall, both options have the potential to support long-term minor positive effects as will support the delivery of enhanced green open space and habitat improvement in line with emerging national requirements and there are opportunities to improve ecological connectivity.
-Option 2 on balance could be marginally preferred as it falls within a National Habitat Network Enhancement Zone and there is potential to increase green space within the town centre.
+Option 1 on balance could be marginally preferred as it falls within a National Habitat Network Enhancement Zone and there is potential to increase green space within the town centre.